f-heeger/Reproducible-Science/snakemake.md

     shell:
         "cp {input} {output}"
 ~~~
 Here the actual process of the rule is defined with the `shell` keyword.
-This means the following string will directly be interpreted as a command to the operating system.
+This means the following string will directly be interpreted as a command to the shell.
 The curly brackets in `{input}` and `{output}` mark them as wildcards.
 They will be replaced with all the input and all the output files.
 In cases with more the one input/output file they can be referenced by position or by a given name like this:
 ~~~python
 rule mergeExample: